maklipsa/szymonwarda/_posts/2019-08-05-Stop-trying-to-mock-the-ILogger-methods.md

     }
 ```

-Now for a simple test:
+Now for a simple test (used Moq, but any mocking framework will do):

 ```csharp
     public class UserServiceTests